alema-r/pet-food-backend/README.md

 ### Design Pattern

 **Middleware**
-The middleware pattern was used to handle various control on the HTTP requests.
+The middleware pattern was used to apply various checks on the HTTP requests.
 It's the pattern utilized by Express and it's useful to separate the responsibilities of the components by assigning to each one a specific function.
 In particular, we have three middlewares:
 - auth middleware
 - validation middleware
 - error handler middleware